 The order also directs the state government to procure 15% of agency annual electricity consumption from renewable sources by 2012 and 30% by 2020.
-This "mandate" may be achieved through procurement of renewable energy supply, purchase of renewable energy certificates (RECs), and/or through the production of on-site renewable power.
-These measures were appropriated $30 million in H.B.
-5054.
+This "mandate" may be achieved through the procurement of renewable energy supply, the purchase of renewable energy certificates (RECs), and/or through the production of on-site renewable power.
+A program progress report was published in 2012.

 Massachusetts enacted legislation in July 2008 (S.B.
 2768) that authorized state agencies, building authorities and local governments to (1) contract for energy conservation projects that have a total project cost of $100,000 or less, directly and without further solicitation, with electric and gas utilities, their subcontractors and other providers of such energy conservation projects, and to pay for such energy conservation projects through additions to their monthly utility bills.
 In addition, S.B.
 2768 authorized state agencies, building authorities and local governments, under certain conditions, to acquire from contracts photovoltaic (PV) systems, with a total project cost that is less than $ 100,000, for onsite use of the energy generated by these panels from contracts procured by the operational services division.